nadernik/fee_common/MercurialReadme.txt

 --If want to just get the server's version, and write over your local version-- hg update --clean

+--If you want to update, and ignore any uncommited changes in your local repository: hg update -C

 --Get a list of the last 3 changes-- hg log -l 3